LegallyNotBlonde/Movie_Analysis/README.md

 •	Define the Neural Network: Use Keras to build a neural network model with appropriate layers.
 •	Train the Model: Train the model on the training set and validate on the test set.
 •	Evaluate Performance: Use the same metrics as in the linear regression phase.
-•	Visualization: Learning curves to show training and validation loss over epochs.

 6. Model Optimization
 •	Hyperparameter Tuning: Experiment with different architectures, activation functions, learning rates, and batch sizes.
-•	Visualization: Plot accuracy and loss curves for training and validation sets.